frontendpatterns/frontendpatterns.dev/src/content/001-compound-components.md

 ---
 id: 1
-title: "Compound Components"
+title: Compound Components
-type: "Component"
+type: Component
+added: 2025-06-11T13:00:00Z
 ---

+# Compound Components

-# Problem
+## Problem

 When building complex UI components, you face a choice: expose dozens of props (configuration hell), or make the component inflexible.
 Neither scales well.
 Teams need components that are both powerful and simple to use.

-# Solution
+## Solution

 Split complex components into multiple cooperating sub-components that share implicit state.
 Parent component manages state; child components access it without explicit prop drilling.
 Users compose sub-components to create the UI they need.

-# Core principle
+## Core principle

 Instead of: